-So you have finally decided to start a veggie garden and landed on the raised garden beds after researching about it's benefits.
-Now the real challenge comes around how to fill them up cheap without negatively impacting the soil quality.
-After all, who would want their plants to be lifeless just because of the cheap soil we had to put in it.
+So you have finally decided to grow your own veggie garden and decided on growing in raised garden beds after researching about its benefits.
+Now the real challenge is filling the beds efficiently and inexpensively without negatively impacting soil quality.
+After all, you wouldn't want your plants to be lifeless due to cheap poor quality soil.

-So my goal in this article is to share one simple method for filling up your beds which not only is cost efficient but also good for the plants.
-To give an idea, our beds were 6.5'X3.5'X17" (the ones from vego garden) and the cost for filling them up was less than $100 per bed.
+My goal in this article is to share one simple method for filling up your beds which not only is cost effective but also great for the plants.
+To give you an idea, our beds are 6.5'X3.5'X17" (from vego garden) and the cost for filling them up was less than $100 per bed.

 We will walk you through the Hügelkultur method in this article.
-Hügelkultur is an excellent way to recycle any wooden materials and organic debris.
-This method generally improves soil fertility, helps with drainage, and enhances moisture retention.
-Also, depending on the state of the wood used, these will last for anywhere between 8-15 years.
+Hügelkultur is an excellent way of recycling tree/wood waste and organic debris.
+This method generally improves soil fertility over time, helps with drainage, and enhances moisture retention.
+Also, depending on the age of the wood used, the filling will last anywhere between 8-15 years.

 Don't just take my word for it but see for yourself in the pictures of our garden below.
-Or even better, try this method and find out yourself in your own garden.
-That being said, let's get into the details of it.
+Or even better, try this method and find out for yourself in your own garden.
+That being said, let's get into the details.

 Materials Needed and Procedure:

-1 - Cardboard boxes from your Amazon packages or moving boxes: This is your base layer and if you plan on putting the beds directly on top of your lawn these are must to ensure that grass dies down.
-Use at least 2-3 layers of it.
+1 - Cardboard boxes from your Amazon packages or moving boxes: This is your base layer, use at least 2-3 layers of cardboard.
+If you plan on putting the beds directly on top of your lawn, this step is a must to ensure that the grass dies down and weeds don't emerge.

-3 - Twigs from your trees, dead plants, and leaves: These are to fill up the gaps in between the wooden logs.
-If you happen to have some extra leaves, dump them in but make sure that you are filling no more than 50% of your bed with these.
+3 - Twigs from your trees, dead plants, and leaves: These can be used to fill up gaps in between the wooden logs.
+If you have plant waste or dried leaves, dump them in but make sure that you are filling no more than 50% of your bed.

-5 - Rich quality soil and compost: Finally the real meat of it.
-The remaining workable area within your bed, add the mix of rich quality soil and compost.
-We used Miracle Grow raised garden bed soil from Costco but pick the ones that are available to you.
-Purchasing it in bulk from local garden stores is better option but since we did our setup in iterations we didn't chose the bulk option.
+5 - Rich, quality soil and compost: Finally the real meat of it.
+Fill the remaining workable area of your bed with a mix of rich quality soil and compost.
+We used Miracle Grow raised garden bed soil from Costco, you can use whatever soil is available to you.
+Purchasing in bulk from your local garden stores is a cost efficient option, since we did our filling in iterations we purchased bags as needed.

-Just keep in mind that soil settles down over time so make sure that you fill up a bit extra than what your planned/intended height for the soil level is.
-Additionally it's beneficial to add some organic mulch like sugarcane mulch or straw mulch on top of your final soil layer to help with moisture retention.
+Just keep in mind that soil settles over time so make sure that you fill your beds up with soil slightly higher than what you planned/intended.
+Additionally, it's beneficial to add some organic mulch like sugarcane mulch or straw mulch on top of your final soil layer to help with moisture retention.

-Just filling up the beds and planting the veggies is not enough for a steady supply of healthy plants and veggies.
-You need to keep adding the organic matter like manure, compost, bone meal, blood meal etc. to the beds on a regular basis (monthly is working fine for us).
-Also, keep rotating the crops so that soil doesn't become like a dead soil.
+Just filling up the beds and planting seedlings is not enough for a healthy garden and steady supply of delicious vegetables.
+You need to feed the soil regularly with organic matter like manure, compost, bone meal, blood meal etc. (once a month is working fine for us).
+Also, keep rotating crops so that the soil stays alive and gets enriched.

-For organic fertilizer, some options are: fertilizer, fertilizer sticks, blood meal, bone meal, and last but not the least - black cow we can get from Lowes.
-Adding composted manure is one of the best option for plants.
+For organic fertilizer, some options are: fertilizer, fertilizer sticks, blood meal, bone meal, and last but not the least - black cow available at Lowes.
+Adding composted manure is one of the best nutrition for plants.

 That's all from me and hope this was helpful to you.
 Peace !!!